Skip to content

 • issues: read — walk the sub-issue tree, read labels, list existing comments.

 The /dispatch comment itself is posted with an App installation token (the same APP_ID + APP_PRIVATE_KEY pair that drives the cascade fan-out in sdd-dispatch).
 The dispatch wrapper's App-author carve-out admits the comment past the human-permission gate; the default GITHUB_TOKEN's github-actions[bot] is not a repository collaborator and would be rejected.
+The stranded-task recovery tier writes its re-dispatch comment, its escalation comment, and the needs-human label with the same App token, which carries issues: write through the App installation (the workflow's own GITHUB_TOKEN is issues: read only).
+The CodeRabbit pass also runs on the App token: the nudge and escalation comments must be App-authored (issues: write), and the review / PR commit reads ride the App's pull-requests: read; only the config presence probe rides GITHUB_TOKEN, because the App token deliberately carries no Contents permission.

 Verification